10 Most Beautiful Small Towns in Pennsylvania You Should Visit

 Visit Website

 Anyone who ever wondered where the soft baked pretzel came from will need to visit Lititz.
-The Julius Sturgis Pretzel Bakery was founded in 1861 and visitors can still tour the original factory today while learning how to twist a pretzel properly and shop in the bakery store.
-The Lititz Spring Park has been around for more than 200 years and it is used for almost every community event that the town offers.
+The Julius Sturgis Pretzel Bakery was founded in 1861, and visitors can still tour the original factory today while learning how to twist a pretzel properly and shop in the bakery store.
+The Lititz Spring Park has been around for more than 200 years and is used for almost every community event the town offers.
 It is also a great place to enjoy a picnic lunch while relaxing in the middle of the day.

 Address: Lititz, PA